solt-frfr/Nightmare-Editor/Nightmare Editor/Help/Pak.md

  The Queue Pack feature is primarily made for packing .rbin files.
 Any files that are in the Queue will be packed into their respective .rbin files. ***If you want your file to be packed into the .rbin file, it must be queued.***

  Upon Right-Clicking a file, choosing the "**Queue/Unqueue Pack**" option will do as said, it will queue files to be packed, or if used on an already queued file, it will unqueue it.

+ It's worth noting that *the file queue will not be saved upon closing*.
+You'll have to re-queue anything you want to pack.
 ####
  When adding a file to the queue, any files that it is inside of will also be added.
 The queue can be viewed at any time by clicking the "**View Queue**" button.
 You can return to the normal view by pressing the "**View Files**" button, which will appear in the same location.

 ![Pak1](Help/Images/Pak1.png)
 ####
- Once all files needed are queued, Right-Click any file and click "**Pack Queued**", or click the "**Pack Queued**" button while viewing the queue.
+ Once all files needed are queued, click the "**Pack Queued**" button while viewing the queue.
 Files inside the queue that can be packed inof themselves, being .pmo, .l2d, and .ctt files, will be packed as well.